Foreign relations of Qatar: Regional relations

-According to journalist Elizabeth Dickinson, Qatar is seeking to become a major regional player in Middle East politics.
-She has argued that Qatar aimed to do the same in the Syrian Civil War, and has provided support to extremist elements in Syria.
-According to Dickinson, Qatar and Saudi Arabia are competing for influence in regional politics.

-In September, 2014.
+In September 2014.
 QFFD contributed in enhancing stability for Syrian refugees.
 Qatar Charity facilitated access to quality education through the rehabilitation of 6 Formal schools in Turkey, Gaziantep, Urfa, Kilis, targeting a total number of 13,540 beneficiaries and 12,860 girls and boys.

-Qatar has been influential in political and religious upheavals in the Middle East.
-Qatar supported several rebel groups during the Arab Spring financially and by asserting global influence through its expanding news group, Al Jazeera.
-During the Arab Spring, Qatar moved away from its traditional foreign policy role as diplomatic mediator to accept change in the Middle East and North Africa and support transitioning states.

-Qatar's support for the Muslim Brotherhood and allied groups throughout the Middle East, as well as positions taken by Al Jazeera have led to increasing tensions with other Gulf States.
-On 5 March 2014, Saudi Arabia, the UAE, and Bahrain withdrew their ambassadors from Qatar in protest at what they claimed was Qatar's non-compliance with a November 2013 agreement not to "interfere" in countries' internal affairs.

-However, On July 10 2017 according to documents obtained by Al Arabiya, Qatar agreed to quit supporting the Muslim Brotherhood.
+On 10 July 2017, according to documents obtained by Al Arabiya, Qatar agreed to quit supporting the Muslim Brotherhood.
 In order to avoid undermining relations with the Gulf, it also removed non-citizens from Qatar and refused to provide shelter to anyone from a GCC nation.

-On March 27 2022, The United Nations Office of Counter-Terrorism (UNOCT) and Qatar on their fourth high-level strategic discussion, discussed strategic priorities and worked together to ensure that the UN effectively supports member states in their efforts to combat terrorism.
+On 27 March 2022, The United Nations Office of Counter-Terrorism (UNOCT) and Qatar on their fourth high-level strategic discussion, discussed strategic priorities and worked together to ensure that the UN effectively supports member states in their efforts to combat terrorism.
 Out of a total of 35 other contributors, the state of Qatar is the second greatest contributor to the UN trust fund for counter-terrorism.